-(2) Our Board of Directors approved a share repurchase program (the "Program") under which the Company is authorized to purchase up to \$50.0 million of its common stock over the twelve month period commencing December 10, 2021.
-Shares repurchased under the Program in the quarter ended June 30, 2022 have been subsequently retired, which was recorded as a reduction in additional paid in capital.
+(2) Our Board of Directors approved a share repurchase program (the "Program") under which the Company is authorized to purchase up to \$50.0 million of its common stock during the period from December 10, 2021 to December 10, 2022.
+On November 4, 2022, the Board of Directors approved an extension of the Program through December 15, 2023.
+Shares repurchased under the Program have all been subsequently retired, which was recorded as a reduction in additional paid in capital.
 The average price paid per share purchased under the Program includes broker commission costs.